ONETS: Online Network Slice Broker From Theory to Practice: System Design

 \subsection{System Model}

-Each tenant $i$ asks for a network slice template $s$ at time $t$, $r_i^{(s)}(t)$.
-Such time instant is obtained from an i.i.d. random variable, namely inter-arrival time $\Delta t$, exponentially distributed with rate $\phi_i$.
+Let us consider a set of $T$ time instants denoted by $\mathcal{T}=\{1 ,\dots,T\}$.
+Each tenant $i \in \mathcal{I}$ asks for a network slice template $s$ at time instant $t \in \mathcal{T}$, modeled with the variable $r_i^{(s)}(t)$.
+The requests distribution is obtained from an i.i.d. random variable, namely inter-arrival time $\Delta t$, exponentially distributed with rate $\phi_i$.
 Inter-arrival rates, $\phi_i$, are drawn from a Pareto distribution with mean $\rho$ and standard deviation $\zeta$, determining the level of heterogeneity\,\footnote{Note that this assumption relies on the traffic flow behavior, as suggested in~\cite{trafficAnalysis}.
 However, as shown in Section~\ref{s:ubEUCB}, it might be relaxed to bring interesting findings.}.

 The tenant selects a network slice template $s=\{R^{(s)};L^{(s)}\}$ to be issued with the network slice request.
 In our analysis, this choice is taken based on tenants network slice requirements to efficiently drive the slice selection process.
 We also assume that each tenant can only ask for a single network slice at a given time and, tenants can be granted only a single network slice request, i.e., multiple network slices assigned to the same tenant cannot overlap in time, $t \geq t_{-1} + L^{(s)}$, if the slice template $s$ has been granted in the previous request $r_i^{(s)}(t_{-1})$\,\footnote{This assumption makes tractable the analysis in Section~\ref{s:blmab}.
 However, it can be easily extended by assuming tenants asking for multiple slices at the same time as distinct virtual tenants.}.